Ex Upset I Don’t Want to be Friends: 12 Reasons Ex Gets Mad

 If you say or do something that hurts your ex’s feelings, they may react with anger.
 Some examples of hurtful words or actions include talking badly about your ex to someone, refusing to talk to them after the breakup, or constantly communicating with other people in front of them.

-Your ex may feel like you don’t care about their feelings or that you’re deliberately trying to hurt them, leading to anger.
+Your ex may feel like you don’t care about their feelings or that you’re deliberately trying to hurt them, which can lead to anger.

 Your ex may be hoping to reunite with you if you stay friends.
-They may want to keep the door open for a potential reconciliation and become angry when they realize this isn’t happening.
+They may want to keep the door open for a potential reconciliation and become angry when they realise this isn’t going to happen.

-Or, they may hope it will be easier to get back together if you stay friends.
-But your rejection of friendship may close off this possibility and make them angry.
+Or, they may simply be hoping it will be easier to get back together in the future if you stay friends.
+But your rejection of friendship may close off this possibility and make them feel angry.

 Saying or doing something inconsiderate can make your ex feel like you no longer care for them, which is often the case after a breakup.
 With this in mind, your ex may become frustrated and resentful towards you out of anger from what they perceive as apathy.